Building LLMs is probably not going be a brilliant business

 And it seems fairly easy for new entrants to build brand new models.
 That is why there are so many LLM makers.
 Most of the techniques for making LLMs are openly published in papers.
 Even bad models can gain customers if they are cheap, which allows new entrants to gain a foothold.

 The situation on substitutes is mixed.
 Instead of having Chat-GPT write some text you could pay a person to do it instead.
-That is likely to be much more expensive but also less likely to hallucinate, which might be important for some usecases (law is the field least likely to use LLMs).
-And then there is the trend that metadata tends to displace artificial intelligence once particular application has been proved out.
+That is likely to be much more expensive but also less likely to hallucinate, which might be important for some use-cases (law is the field least likely to use LLMs).
+And then there is the trend that metadata tends to displace artificial intelligence once particular application has been proved out - so as soon as you find a solid use-case you stand to be replaced.

-But a single mildly positive point does not make a profitable business.
-LLM makers look a lot more like Netscape - who invented graphical web browsers, then went bust - than Google, who made something good that ran on top of the the web browsers.
+A single mildly positive point does not make a profitable business.
+LLM makers look a lot more like Netscape - who invented graphical web browsers, then went bust - than Google, who made something good that ran on top of the web browsers.

 How are they raising so much money?